Brauckhoff/biopixR/joss/paper.md

 # Installation

-The stable version of the package can be installed via:
+The `biopixR` package can be installed from the Comprehensive R Archive Network (CRAN) or GitHub, providing users with stable and developmental versions respectively.

+To install the stable version of `biopixR` from CRAN, execute the following command in R:

 ```
 install.packages("biopixR")
 ```

-The developmental version of the package can be installed via:
+This command will download and install the latest stable release of the package, ensuring compatibility and reliability.

+For users interested in the latest features and ongoing development, the developmental version of `biopixR` is available on GitHub.
+To install this version, it is first necessary to install the `devtools` package if it is not already present in your R environment:

 ```
 install.package("devtools")
 devtools::install_github("Brauckhoff/biopixR")
 ```

+This command enables the installation of the development build from the GitHub repository.
+This provides access to the most recent features and updates that may not yet be available in the CRAN release.

 ## Functions

 ![Dependency graph of the functions present in the `biopixR` package.
 Showing the levels of complexity by showing the descendants and ancestors of the `imgPipe()` function.
 The figure was created using the `foodwebr` package from @foodwebr (package version 0.1.1, RStudio 2023.09.0+463, R 4.3.2 on Linux, Ubuntu 22.04.3 LTS).\linebreak (\label{fig:Dependency})](fig_2.png)

-The `biopixR` package in R is intended for analyzing bioimage data, with a specific focus on the analysis and characterization of bead microparticles.
+The `biopixR` package in `R` is intended for analyzing bioimage data, with a specific focus on the analysis and characterization of bead microparticles.
 The package provides tools for image preprocessing, segmentation, feature extraction, and visualization.
 It supports automation for medium-throughput